-Spend the day mountain biking Sand Canyon Trail in the monument, a 12-mile roundtrip ride that will take you past tons of ancient dwellings built into the red-rock walls.
-Afterwards, relax in a rental cabin at the guest ranch.
+Spend the day mountain biking or hiking Sand Canyon Trail in the monument, a 12-mile roundtrip ride that will take you past tons of ancient dwellings built into the sandstone walls.
+It’s one of many area trails that make recreating easy.

 Mountain biking isn’t limited to the summer months in Cortez.
 Rent fat bikes, which are mountain bikes equipped with wider tires for the snow, from Kokopelli Bike & Board and explore the Phil’s World Trail System or Chicken Creek Trail when the snow flies.

 More Indigenous History

 Can’t get enough archaeology?
 Head to Hovenweep National Monument to see incredible stone masonry that’s stood the test of time.
 Yucca House National Monument was preserved in 1919, leaving a large pueblo unexcavated for future generations.
 Lowry Pueblo National Historic Landmark houses a 40-room village.

 Indigenous history and culture isn’t limited to the past in this part of Colorado.
 Visit the Cortez Cultural Center to learn more about the Ute Mountain Ute, Pueblo and Navajo tribes through art installations, interpretive exhibits and weekly dances in the summer.

 Stargaze Near Mesa Verde

 Mesa Verde National Park and nearby Hovenweep and Canyons of the Ancients national monuments have some of the darkest skies in the country.
 All three are International Dark Sky Parks, meaning they are revered for their dark skies and dedication to keeping light pollution at bay.